Inova Health System Foundation

 Overview

 Inova Health System Foundation, established in 1977, serves as the philanthropic arm of Inova Health System, the leading nonprofit healthcare provider in Northern Virginia and the Washington DC metropolitan area.
-With over $5 billion in assets and $34.2 million distributed in grants during 2023, the Foundation supports Inova's strategic priorities in cancer care, cardiovascular and neurological services, behavioral health, and community health needs.
+With over $7.8 billion in assets, the Foundation supports Inova's strategic priorities in cancer care, cardiovascular and neurological services, behavioural health, and community health needs.
 The Foundation is currently executing a comprehensive $500 million fundraising campaign titled "Do.
 More.
-Together" focusing on cancer care, heart and vascular services, behavioral health, and the greatest community health needs.
+Together" focusing on cancer care, heart and vascular services, behavioural health, and the greatest community health needs.

-In addition to supporting internal Inova programs, the Foundation has expanded its community grant-making through the Community Health Opportunities program (formerly Health Equity Opportunities), which provides competitive grants to local nonprofit organizations addressing health disparities and social determinants of health in Northern Virginia.
-The Foundation's community grant-making has grown substantially, with $1 million awarded to 23 organizations through the Health Equity program in 2022, and continued annual cycles supporting community partners.
+In addition to supporting internal Inova programmes, the Foundation has expanded its community grant-making through the Community Health Opportunities programme (formerly Health Equity Opportunities), which provides competitive grants to local nonprofit organisations addressing health disparities and social determinants of health in Northern Virginia.
+The Foundation's community grant-making has grown substantially, with $1.2 million awarded to 23 organisations through the Health Equity programme in 2023.

 Funding Priorities